brinthsanti/component-playground/README.md

 > add track and handles div
 > Make all the childs of track as inline block
-> calculate the width of the track depending on the with of its children
+> calculate the width of the track depending on the width of its children
 > Make the container overflow as hidden
 > Add state to track container width and set the child of track's with as container width